Purposefully/Connections/readme.md

     ```
     cd Connections
     ```
-7. Get a random secret key.  https://miniwebtool.com/django-secret-key-generator/ is one option
+7. Get a random secret key.
+Using https://miniwebtool.com/django-secret-key-generator/ is one option.

 8. Create a secrets.py file and include a secret key
     ```